1. When should I begin the Minor?

 8. Are there ways to obtain my teaching certification after completing my BA with an ESS minor?

-Yes, talk to Dr. Julie Turner or Julie Dallavis about master’s degree programs in education that also offer certification.
+Yes, talk to Ann Berends about master’s degree programs in education that also offer certification.
 There are traditional and alternative programs.
-In fact, many different kinds of programs are being developed to meet specific needs of people who want to teach.
+In fact, many different programs are being developed to meet specific needs of people who want to teach.
 ND's own Alliance for Catholic Education (ACE) is one of those.

 9. I'm interested in education, but have no plans to go into teaching.
 Is the ESS minor only for future teachers?